Indiana vs. Michigan State odds, prediction: 2026 college basketball picks for March 1 from advanced model

 Two Big Ten blue bloods will meet on Sunday on CBS and Paramount+ when the Michigan St. Spartans visit the Indiana Hoosiers.
 No. 13 MSU (23-5, 13-4 Big Ten) has won three straight contests, most recently defeating Purdue 76-74 on Thursday.
 The Hoosiers (17-11, 8-9 Big Ten) have dropped three straight contests overall and are coming off a 72-68 Tuesday loss to Northwestern.
 MSU leads the all-time series 27-18.

 Tipoff is at 3:45 p.m.
 ET from Assembly Hall in Bloomington, Ind.
 The Spartans prevailed, 81-60, when these teams met in Michigan on Jan.
 13. The Spartans are 2.5-point favorites in the latest Indiana vs. Michigan State odds, while the over/under for total points scored is 144.5.
+The Spartans are at -161 on the money line.
 Before making any Michigan State vs. Indiana college basketball picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 Paramount+ is the only place to stream this game, plus EVERY UFC numbered event and UFC Fight Night live, at no additional cost.
 A subscription also gives you access to other sports content, including the UEFA Champions League, college basketball, the NFL and Big Ten on CBS and countless movies and shows.
 Plans start at just $8.99 per month, so sign up right here.